Parsl/parsl/docs/userguide/workflow.rst

 Parallel workflows
 ---------

-Parallel execution occurs automatically in Parsl, assuming their are no dependencies between app execution.
-The following example shows how a single app can be used with and without dependencies to demonstrate parallel execution.
+Parallel execution occurs automatically in Parsl, assuming their are no dependencies between ``App`` execution.
+The following example shows how a single ``App`` can be used with and without dependencies to demonstrate parallel execution.

 .. code-block:: python